koshika15/Predict-sales-of-an-online-retail-store/README.md

 Click [here](https://github.com/koshika15/Predict-sales-of-an-online-retail-store/blob/master/Capstone%20Project%202_%20Final%20Report.pdf) for the full project report.

 ## Result
-The objective of this project was to predict the IMDB rating of movies before they are released.
-The model we came up with gives us good results for movies rated between 4 and 8, most of them within ± 1 error.
-For the extreme ratings, as the data points are not enough, the model gives error within ±2 error points.
+The objective of this project was to predict sales for each item in a month.
+The model we came up with gives us decent results with RMSE of 23 on test data.